GaniyuAdebayo/JH2P-Practise/README.md

 # JH2P-Practise
-This shows the progression in learning, using Deitel as a reference book
+This shows the progression in the learning of Java, using Deitel as a reference book